 Earn Your Master of Social Work (MSW) Degree

-The application deadline for Spring admission is October 15th of the previous year.
+The priority application deadline for Spring admission is October 15th.
+However, applications received by December 1st will be reviewed for Spring enrollment as space allows.
 The deadline for Fall admission is March 1st of the same year.
 All application materials, including transcripts and recommendations, must be received by the School of Social Work by that date.

 Add a Certification to Your MSW